RepoCheyo/RandomDogs/README.md

 ## Close additions:

 - Navbar design
+- Form validation with error feedback (Toasts Notifications and under the input field)
 - Profile picture upload functionality
-- Form validation with error feedback (Toasts Notifications and under the input field)
-- Get the user location everytime it Logs In and Logs Out with time
 - Redux functionality to pass the user data alogn the App
+- Like button on each called photo (Firebase & Redux)
 - Add doc everytime the API is called with that make a history page with all the dogs that they have seen
-- Like button on each called photo (Firebase & Redux)
 - Animations
 - Make it responsive

 ## Future Integrations:

-- Get location with IP Address
 - Redux (Add a modal where all the dogs photos are rendered)
 - TypeScript
 - Framer Motion